INTERVIEW WITH THE LEADERS OF THE IDIL 2024 GRADUATE PROGRAM

 Interview with Agnès Fichard-Carroll and Mathieu Sicard

 Since the start of the 2022 academic year, nearly 80 students have had the opportunity to pursue research-based education through the Idil graduate program.
-The program features courses taught in English, hands-on laboratory experience, and various academic units that foster a multidisciplinary approach to learning, all designed to address today’s societal challenges.
+The program features courses taught in English, hands-on experience in laboratories, and various teaching units that foster a multidisciplinary approach to education, all designed to address current societal challenges.

 The Idil tracks were launched at the start of the 2022 academic year.
 What does this program entail?

-MS: The goal of the Idil program is to train students from various disciplines through hands-on laboratory work.
-Students spend six months a year in the laboratory; courses are taught in English, and the programs focus on fostering interdisciplinary collaboration.
-Idil also aims to increase the number of international students at the University of Montpellier by making its programs more attractive.
+MS: The goal of the Idil program is to train students from various disciplines through laboratory-based learning.
+Students spend six months a year in the laboratory; courses are taught in English, and the programs focus on fostering interdisciplinary approaches.
+Idil also aims to expand the University of Montpellier’s enrollment of international students by making its programs more attractive.

-MS: Regarding the master’s programs, approximately 80 students are enrolled in the Idil program in their first and second years of master’s study, across 10 tracks and an equal number of different academic specializations.
+MS: As for the master’s programs, approximately 80 students are enrolled in the Idil program during their first and second years of master’s study, across 10 tracks and an equal number of different academic specializations.
 As for the engineering track, it includes more than 20 students.
 The goal was to have 30% international students who had not previously studied in France, which is a requirement for receiving an Idil scholarship: we have met this goal, thanks in large part to Idil’s presence at international fairs.
-Today, we have students from the U.S., Japan, and Brazil who are writing to us for information about the program and to find out how to apply.
+Today, we have students from the United States, Japan, and Brazil who are writing to us to request information about the program and find out how to apply.

 Do you have a typical profile of Idil students?

-MS: Overall, we are looking for students who are truly motivated by learning through laboratory research and who possess a strong ability to adapt—a skill that is essential for pursuing an international and interdisciplinary program.
-For example, they must be able to manage the shared components across different tracks by consulting with the Idil team, which supports them.
-Students must be flexible in organizing their schedules, as conflicts are bound to arise.
-It is impossible to coordinate the schedules of 10 programs across 5 different departments.
+MS: Overall, we’re looking for students who are truly motivated by learning through laboratory research and who possess a strong ability to adapt—a skill that’s essential for pursuing an international and interdisciplinary path.
+For example, they need to be able to manage the shared components across the different tracks by consulting with the Idil team, which supports them.
+Students must be flexible in organizing their schedules, as scheduling conflicts are bound to arise.
+It’s impossible to coordinate the schedules of 10 programs across 5 different departments.

-AFC: I would like to add that while students need to be curious and flexible, the program—due to its cross-departmental nature—has also required a significant commitment not only from the teaching staff but also from the administrative teams: it was necessary to refine not only the academic curriculum but also the procedures specific to each academic unit.
-This is an opportunity for us to congratulate them on the work they have accomplished: the difficulties have been resolved, and this inevitably has a positive impact on the students’ academic journey.
+AFC: I’d like to add that while students need to be curious and flexible, the program—due to its cross-departmental nature—has also required a significant commitment not only from the teaching staff but also from the administrative teams: it was necessary to refine not only the academic curriculum but also the procedures specific to each UEI.
+This is an opportunity for us to congratulate them on the work they’ve accomplished: the difficulties have been resolved, and this inevitably has a positive impact on the students’ academic journey.

-In that regard, how are students supported throughout their academic journey?
+On that note, how are students supported throughout their academic journey?

 At AFC, there is already an IDIL team of four people—a project manager, two instructional designers, and an administrative manager—who are doing a remarkable job of supporting not only the students but also the teams at headquarters and in the various departments.

 MS: In addition to the Idil team, students are supported by two experienced researchers: a tutor and a mentor.
-The academic advisor is present only during the first year of the master’s program; they are essentially a faculty member who guides students in selecting their coursework, in addition to their laboratory work.
-They also assist students with their first-year master’s thesis, a bibliographic and methodological project that prepares them for their laboratory work.
+The academic advisor is available only during the first year of the master’s program (M1); they are primarily a faculty member who guides students in selecting their coursework, in addition to their laboratory work.
+They also support students with their personal M1 project—a bibliographic and methodological study that prepares them for their laboratory work.

 And what is the mentor's role?

-MS: The mentor, who works with students in both the first and second years of the master’s program, is a researcher or a faculty member with a research focus.
-This mentor will supervise the student in their laboratory, similar to a traditional internship but in a more in-depth format.
-Not only in terms of duration—since in the first year of the master’s program, Idil students spend six months in the lab—but also in terms of commitment, as this internship is not merely a research placement but also an immersion in understanding the lab environment: Idil students attend meetings and seminars to gain insight into the life of a researcher.
+MS: The mentor, who works with students in the first and second years of the master’s program, is a researcher or a faculty member with a research focus; this person will supervise the student in their laboratory, much like a traditional internship but in a more in-depth format.
+This is true not only in terms of duration—since Idil students spend six months in the lab during their M1 year—but also in terms of commitment, as this internship is not merely a research placement but also an immersion in the workings of the lab: Idil students attend meetings and seminars to gain insight into the life of a researcher.
 Beyond that, the mentor also commits to deepening the student’s general knowledge of their discipline, particularly through guided readings of articles accompanied by dedicated discussion sessions.
 This helps to supplement the student’s general knowledge of their field within the laboratory setting.
-In fact, the mentor’s work is recognized as equivalent to 20 hours of tutorial time—not for supervising the internship, but for teaching right at the heart of the laboratory.
+In fact, the mentor’s work is recognized as equivalent to 20 hours of tutorial time—not for supervising the internship, but for teaching right in the heart of the laboratory.

-MS: That’s entirely possible, since students can potentially stay in the same lab for both their first and second years of the master’s program—and why not continue on to a Ph.D. there, given that Idil doctoral contracts are available?
+MS: That’s entirely possible, since students can potentially stay in the same lab during their first and second years of the master’s program—and why not continue there for a Ph.D., since there are Idil doctoral contracts available?

 AFC: Indeed, a student could remain in the same laboratory for a total of five years.
 Since the IDIL program is research-based, it made sense for it to include doctoral contracts that share the same interdisciplinary nature[A1] .